eclab/edisyn/README.md

 #### Note

 Edisyn makes heavy use of Java preferences to store persistence information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
 However there is a longstanding Java/Windows bug which makes Java preferences not work out of the box in Windows.
-You might get a bunch of complaints, but Edisyn will work: it just won't have anything persistent.
+You might get a bunch of complaints from the system, but Edisyn will work: it just won't have anything persistent.

 I'll try to get some information about how to get Java preferences working.
 Rumor has it that this will be fixed anyway in Java 9.